excaliburjs/Excalibur/site/docs/community/snippets/ui-hud/index.md

 ---
-title: UI Snippets
+title: UI and HUD
-description: Reusable UI components contributed by the community.
+description: Reusable ScreenElements, UI and HUD to use in your game
 hide_table_of_contents: true
 ---

-# 🖥️ UI Snippets
+# 🖥️ UI and HUD elements

-This category contains snippets for UI elements such as buttons, HUDs, menus, and other interface components.
+import DocCardList from '@theme/DocCardList';
+import { useCurrentSidebarCategory } from '@docusaurus/theme-common';

 <DocCardList items={useCurrentSidebarCategory().items} />

----

-## Contributing a UI Snippet

-Follow the general snippet submission guidelines, and place your snippet in this folder: